Symphyotrichum lanceolatum (White Panicle Aster)

 - Thrives in full sun in moist, sandy, loamy and clay, well-drained soils.
 Tolerates partial shade and poor soils.

-- Vital ingredient of late summer and fall native plant gardens, prairies or butterfly gardens.
+- A vital ingredient of late summer and fall native plant gardens, prairies, or butterfly gardens.

 - No serious pest or disease issues.
 Keep an eye out for rust or powdery mildew.